TolulopeFasola/Nigeria-Agricultural-Exports/README.md

 # Nigeria-Agricultural-Exports
 ## Project Overview

-Nigeria Agricultural Exports (2021-2023)play a significant role in the country's economy contributing to foreign exchange earnings and providing livelihood for people.
+Nigeria Agricultural Exports (2021-2023) play a significant role in the country's economy contributing to foreign exchange earnings and providing livelihood for people.
 This analysis aims to point out significant contributions from agricultural products to the economy.
-For this project,I harnessed the power of data modelling and visualization to create interactive tableau dashboard.
+For this project, I harnessed the power of data modelling and visualization to create interactive tableau dashboard.
 [Click here](https://public.tableau.com/views/Agriculturalexporttableau/Dashboard1?:language=en-US&publish=yes&:sid=&:display_count=n&:origin=viz_share_link) to view dashboard.
 This  nalysis willtransform data into actionable insights.
-Data Source
-The dataset used for this project was shared by an analyst on X shared by an analyst.
-The dataset provides a comprehensive view of sales performance, cost analysis and geographical distribution of Nigeria's agricultural exports.

 ## Data Source

+The dataset used for this project was shared by an analyst on X. The dataset provides a comprehensive view of sales performance, cost analysis and geographical distribution of Nigeria's agricultural exports.

+## Data Source

-The dataset used for this analysis" nigeria_agricultural_ex-ports.csv"is csv file.
+The dataset used for this analysis "nigeria_agricultural_exports.csv"is csv file.
 The file contains information about export products, countries, company and other information on Nigeria agricultural export.

 ## Tools & Skills